trazfr/alarm/README.md

 - TFT output (need to output with dispman to a layer then copy to `/dev/fb1`)
 - PWM for the TFT backlight?
 - TFT touchscreen input
-- AM2320 sensor (plus a Linux hwmon driver, plus support `/sys/class/hwmon`)
+- AM2320 sensor (find or write a Linux hwmon driver, and support `/sys/class/hwmon` in the program)
 - DS3231 real time clock (there is an [official Linux driver](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/rtc/rtc-ds1307.c) so it should be transparent)

 ## License